Skip to Content

 Get Hurdlr Mileage and Expense Tracking, with free and subscription options

-There are a number of reasons I prefer Hurdlr over anything else I've looked at.
-For the free version, a big one is the widget you can put on the home screen of your android phone.
+There are a number of reasons I prefer Hurdlr over anything else I've seen.
+For the free version, a big one is the widget you can put on the home screen of your Android phone.
 You can easily start and stop tracking from the home screen of your phone.
-You don't have to log into the app to track or stop tracking.
+You don't have to log into the app to start or stop tracking, you can just do it from your phone's home screen.

-It will take into account your income, your miles and business expenses, your filing status and other information and estimate what you will owe in taxes.
-This is huge when trying to estimate what to save for quarterly taxes.
+Hurdlr also has a tax feature that will take into account your income, your miles and business expenses, your filing status and other information and estimate how much to save for Doordash taxes.

 In my opinion, the choice between the Hurdlr and Triplog subscription options is very close.
-I like Hurdlr better as an all around app as I think the additional features like their expense tracking and tax profile give it an edge overall.
+I like Hurdlr better as an all-around app, but if you want an automatic option that will capture trips the most reliably, Triplog might be your option.

 Sponsored